restot/opencloud-desktop/test/manual/testplan.md

 * Test with files having spaces in names

 ## Sharing
-### Public Link Sharing
-* Create public link for a folder with different roles (Viewer, Editor, Contributor)
-* Verify public link permissions work correctly
-* Test password protection on public links
-* Test expiration date on public links

 ### User and Group Sharing
-* Share a folder with another user
+* In web: Share a folder from another user, verify local sync
-* Modify permissions (read, edit, share) for a shared folder
+* In web: Modify permissions (view, edit) for a shared folder, try to modify files locally
-* Remove permissions for a shared folder
-* Verify permission changes reflect on server
+* In web: Remove share and verify local sync

 ## Project Spaces
 ### Space Access and Permissions
-* Access a space with Viewer role and verify read-only permissions
+* Gain access to a space with Viewer role (in web) and verify read-only permissions (local)
-* Access a space with Editor role and verify edit capabilities
+* Gain access to a space with Editor role (in web) and verify edit capabilities (local)
-* Access a space with Manager role and verify creation capabilities
+* Gain access to a space with Manager role (in web) and verify edit capabilities (local)

 ### File Operations in Spaces
 * Create files in spaces with appropriate permissions
 * Verify restrictions when using spaces with read-only access
-* Test that changes in spaces sync correctly
+* Test that changes in spaces sync correctly (add/delete/rename/duplicate/move)

 ## Edge Cases and Error Handling
 ### File System Limitations